jdedji/AWS_Projects/Terraform_Automation.md

 ## Part 4 – Introducing variables.tf & terraform.tfvars

-Instead of having a long list of variables in main.tf file, we can actually make our code a lot more readable and better structured by moving out some parts of the configuration content to other files.
+Instead of having a long list of variables in main.tf file, I can actually make our code a lot more readable and better structured by moving out some parts of the configuration content to other files.

-We will put all variable declarations in a separate file and provide non default values to each of them
+I will put all variable declarations in a separate file and provide non default values to each of them

 - Create a new file and name it variables.tf
 - Copy all the variable declarations into the new file.